prnv19/FootballAnalytics/README.md

 - **Club and Transfer Analytics** - Assess the impact of players in different clubs.
 - **Fantasy Football & Sports Betting Models** - Build predictive models based on historical performance data.

-## **Notes**
-- Missing values exist in `Outfitter` and `ContractOption` fields due to incomplete data collection.
-- Some players might have changing positions or clubs over time.

 ---